opentraveldata/geobases/gh/README.md

 Introduction
 ------------

 This project provides tools to play with geographical data.
-It works with non-geographical data as well, except for the map visualizations :).
+It also works with non-geographical data, except for map visualizations :).

 There are embedded data sources in the project, but you may easily play with your own data in addition to the available ones.
 Csv files